lawrencec/Unroll/README.md

     npm install unroll

-##Usage

-I've only tested it with [ChaiJS](http://chaijs.com/) and [Mocha](http://visionmedia.github.com/mocha/) and primarily in bdd mode but it should support the other mocha's interfaces too eg tdd.

 ##Tests

 Tests can be run, from the project root directory, via:

     npm test

+A coverage report can be generated in target/lcov-report/index.html via:

+    npm run coverage

+Browser tests can be run via karma:

+    karma start test/conf/karma.conf.js

+##Usage

+Use the unroll() function instead of it(), or test() depending on your chosen interface, passing in the required parameters.
+See example below.

+Tested it with [ChaiJS](http://chaijs.com/) and [Mocha](http://visionmedia.github.com/mocha/).

 ##Example

+The examples directory has examples for Mocha's tdd, bdd and qunit interfaces in both js and coffeescript flavours.

+Use mocha arguments to specify the interface and coffeescript if required:

+bdd javascript

+    mocha -R spec example/mocha-bdd-example.js

+tdd javascript

+    mocha -R spec -u tdd example/mocha-tdd-example.js

+qunit javascript

+    mocha -R spec -u qunit example/mocha-qunit-example.js

+bdd coffeescript

+    mocha -R spec --compilers coffee:coffee-script example/mocha-bdd-example.coffee

+tdd coffeescript

+    mocha -R spec -u tdd --compilers coffee:coffee-script example/mocha-tdd-example.coffee

+qunit coffeescript

+    mocha -R spec -u qunit --compilers coffee:coffee-script example/mocha-qunit-example.coffee

-The following example is the same shown in example/example.js file.
+The following example is the same shown in example/mocha-bdd-example.js file.
 It can be run using Mocha eg:

-    mocha -R spec ./example.js
+    mocha -R spec ./mocha-bdd-example.js

 Using a similar example from the above spock unroll documentation, a simple test of testing maximum of two numbers eg: